Visitors meet at Rohrmoos Obertal, Parkplatz Holdalm or Hopfriesen.

 |2004||show mine and nickel museum opened to the public.|

 This tour is rather strenuous and definitely not for people who are not fit, or for children.
-It starts at the parking lot in Hopfriesen with a 20 minutes ascend to the show mine.
+It starts at the parking lot at the Holdalm with a steep and strenuous 30 minutes ascend to the show mine.
 Visitors get helmets, a coat, electric light and some carbide lamps.
 The passages are often narrow and there are ladders to climb.
 The mine is left by climbing up an air vent (okay, this part may be avoided by going back).
-The tour ends at at the Holdalm, where the nickel museum is located.
-Then the participants have to walk back to their cars, about 45 minutes.
+The tour ends at the Nickelmuseum Hopfriesen.
+Then the participants have to walk back to their cars at the Holdalm.
+The whole tour takes about four hours, so its a half day tour.
+Fortunately there is the Holdalm with great food.